MRCIEU/ewascatalog/published-data-extraction/readme.md

 	+ Need to remove the category definitions from the "Age_group" column (i.e. the bits in brackets) and change the sheet name from "Data" to "data"
 9. Sort results files out so they can be uploaded to the catalog
 10. Follow steps 7-12 of [`Uploading data`](uploading-data)

+**NOTE: People may email ewascatalog@outlook.com if they are about to publish a paper and want us to put the data into the catalog and/or onto Zenodo.
+If this happens then follow steps 4-10 of the section above - just make a directory to put the data into before starting.**

 ## Directories/files